OvRcode/ovrride/wp-content/plugins/google-sitemap-generator/readme.txt

 To generate a sitemap for your website, follow these steps:

-* Install and activate the Google XML Sitemap Generator plugin on your WordPress site.
+* Install and activate the XML Sitemap Generator for Google plugin on your WordPress site.
 * Once activated, the plugin will automatically generate a sitemap.xml file for your website.
 * You can access the sitemap by appending `/sitemap.xml` to your website's URL (e.g., [https://example.com/sitemap.xml](#)).
 * Submit your sitemap to search engines like Google, Bing, Yandex, and Baidu to ensure that your site is indexed and crawled properly.